-So here we, 1,000 words into my blog and I’m finally getting to the point; security people are perfectly placed to be the translators if, and only if, they make the necessary effort to do so.
+So here we are, 1,000 words into my blog and I’m finally getting to the point; which is that security people are perfectly placed to be the translators if, and only if, they make the necessary effort to do so.

 If you assume that a GDPR compliance project looks something like this (much simplified):

 - Step 1: IT folks discover all data assets;

 - Step 2: IT / IS folks help the business-side map the data into process flows, including 3rd party dependencies;

 - Step 3: Privacy experts make determination of lawful basis for processing for all process flows, and dictate the changes that have to be made to that processing;

 - Step 4: IT / IS folks have to implement the “technical and organisational measures” that fulfil those required changes;

 - Step 5: IT / IS folks have to detail the final work product back to the privacy expert for signoff and onward reporting.

 But who sits in the middle?
 Who can:

 - tell the IT folks what to look for in the first place, and how to report the findings?;